danionella/dejaq/README.md

 # Déjà Queue

 A fast drop-in replacement for `multiprocessing.Queue` taking advantage of a [shared memory](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.Array) ring buffer and [pickle protocol 5 out-of-band data](https://peps.python.org/pep-0574/) to minimize copies.
-As with other queues in Python, data is transmitted via `put` and `get` calls.

 `dejaq.DejaQueue` supports any type of picklable Python object, including numpy arrays or nested dictionaries with mixed content.
 It uses locks to support more than one producer and comsumer process.